freedmand/poly-docs/src/routes/about/+page.md

 - [OCaml](https://ocaml.org/) has a rigid but expressive type system.
 With algebraic data types and exhaustive pattern matching, programs that compile tend to be delightfully bug-free.
 [ReScript](https://rescript-lang.org/) is a successful adaptation of OCaml to the web
 - [Zig](https://ziglang.org/) is a modern successor to C that successfully shares an innovative and daring idea: compile-time.
 By treating types as first-class values and providing a mechanism to run functions internally during compilation, Zig achieves something remarkable.
 Generics and other complicated type transforms without the syntactic overhead.

+## Isn't this just TypeScript?

+TypeScript is superset of JavaScript with an additional type syntax that compiles to plain JavaScript.

+Poly is a language that will compile to HTML, CSS, and JavaScript.
+But even considering only the base language, Poly has a more expressive type system than TypeScript, treating types as values that can be run in functions like anything else.
+This simplifies considerations like generics and reduces the complexity of the language because no special meta syntax over types is needed.

 ## Why the name Poly?

 It's short for polyglot (one who knows several languages).
 It captures the ideal of having a web programming language abstract away HTML, CSS, and JS in a unified syntax that the compiler can optimize across.